-Rachael's current writing takes on a distinctly more personal theme, intertwined with a growing interest in the lives of birds.
-She is discovering how journeys through loss, grief, past relationships and new freedoms find solace and reverberation within the natural world.
+Rachael's current writing takes on more intentionally personal themes, intertwined with a growing interest in the lives of birds.
+In doing so, she is asking questions about our fundamental connectedness, loneliness, the importance of attention and affection for the lives we share our spaces with, and how her own journeys through loss, grief, past relationships and new freedoms find solace and reverberation within the natural world.

 Rachael graduated with a first class degree from The Liverpool Institute for Performing Arts, and a distinction at Masters level from the Royal Northern College of Music.
 She is currently working on her third studio album, set for release in 2024.